glitchassassin/screeps-clockwork/docs/primitives/flowfield.md

 More expensive, but less so than pathfinding: start with the desired destination, and trace a path back to the source of the flowfield.
 Then, simply reverse those directions.

 Allowing multiple optimal paths for traffic management still works here, but probably wants a map of positions to directions.

 ### Calculating distances

 Follow the path as described above, getting terrain cost for each tile and summing the total.
 Direction doesn't matter.

 ## Considerations

-Distance/flow fields are more expensive to generate than an a* path, as they cover the whole room, not just the relevant part between two points.
+Distance/flow fields are more expensive to generate than an a\* path, as they cover the whole room, not just the relevant part between two points.

-A single flowfield can replace multiple a* paths.
+A single flowfield can replace multiple a\* paths.

 Storing a distance field is more expensive than a flow field, and slightly more time-consuming for navigation purposes.

 A distance field gives cheaper distance estimates than a flow field.

 ## Ideas

-What if we do an A* flow field, giving us the best of both worlds: a cheaper route, and multiple options for traffic control?
+What if we do an A\* flow field, giving us the best of both worlds: a cheaper route, and multiple options for traffic control?
 Could go further and pare down to just the relevant squares from the source.

 This would be less relevant if the creep needs to move on roads, but potentially very useful in certain situations.

+In some situations (e.g. blob pathfinding), we might only care about a flowfield out to specific targets (from leader to blob followers).